Zeke-OS/zeke/doc/fs.md

 ### Overall description

-Fatfs driver is an implementation of
+Fatfs driver is an implementation of the FAT file system in Zeke.
-<span data-acronym-label="fat" data-acronym-form="singular+full">fat</span>
-file system in
-    Zeke.

 **Main features**

-  - <span data-acronym-label="fat" data-acronym-form="singular+abbrv">fat</span>12/16/32,
+- FAT12/16/32,
 - Supports multiple ANSI/OEM code pages including DBCS,
-  - <span data-acronym-label="lfn" data-acronym-form="singular+full">lfn</span>
-    support in ANSI/OEM or Unicode.
+- LFN support in ANSI/OEM or Unicode.

-Note that Microsoft Corporation holds a patent for
-<span data-acronym-label="lfn" data-acronym-form="singular+short">lfn</span>
-and commercial use might be prohibitten or it may require a license form the company.
-Therefore it’s also possible to disable
+Note that Microsoft Corporation holds a patent for LFN and commercial use might be prohibitten or it may require a license form the company.
+Therefore it’s also possible to disable LFN support in Zeke if required.
-<span data-acronym-label="lfn" data-acronym-form="singular+abbrv">lfn</span>
-support in Zeke if required.

 procfs
 ------